Upturn unsubscribed user

 overview logo History and Background

 Smithfield Foods was founded in 1936 in Smithfield, Virginia.
-It grew from a small pork processing plant to become the world's largest pork producer and processor.
+Initially a small pork processing plant, it grew through acquisitions and expansions to become one of the world's largest pork producers and processors.
 In 2013, it was acquired by WH Group, a Chinese company.

 business area logo Core Business Areas

-• Fresh Pork: Processing and sale of fresh pork products.
+• Fresh Pork: Processing and distribution of fresh pork products, including various cuts and preparations.

-• Hog Production: Raising and supplying hogs for processing.
+• Hog Production: Raising hogs for processing, either directly or through contract growers.

 leadership logo Leadership and Structure